DattatrayPatil73076/object_detect/README.md

 get the python folder
 Dont Forget To Download the Weight file : wget https://pjreddie.com/media/files/yolov3.weights

-if you want to run it in docker (its Broken for now): docker-compose -up -d it will take time because good things take time :)
+if you want to run it in docker :

+docker-compose -up -d

+ :)

 ;;;;;;;